RobotLocomotion/drake/geometry/render_gltf_client/test/README.md

 Two sets of color, depth, and label images are generated from `RenderEngineVtk` and `RenderEngineGltfClient`.
 The `RenderEngineGltfClient` engine connects to a server (`server_demo.py`) that uses a VTK-backed rendering pipeline (`server_vtk_backend.cc`).
 Therefore, both render engines use VTK to render;
-comparing their outputs directly provides provide evidence that the RPC infrastructure is merely a communication tool between a client and a server but has negligible impact on the image content.
+comparing their outputs directly provides evidence that the RPC infrastructure is merely a communication tool between a client and a server but has negligible impact on the image content.
 Images produced by `RenderEngineVtk` are treated as ground truth for pixel-by-pixel comparison.
 However, it's inevitable to have rounding errors due to subtle renderer settings; therefore, the test places a reasonably small tolerance for the comparison.

 In addition to rendering comparisons, there is another integration test focuses on the glTF correctness.
 For `RenderEngineGltfClient` to render an image, the client converts geometries in `SceneGraph` to a glTF file and sends it over the wire.
 This test inspects the content of the intermediate glTF files.

 Two good resources for understanding the glTF format:
 [glTF-Tutorials](https://github.com/KhronosGroup/glTF-Tutorials/blob/master/gltfTutorial/README.md),
 [glTF Properties Reference](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html#properties-reference)

 The test includes cached glTF files (`test_*_scene.gltf`) against which the output is compared.
 The comparison is not a *literal* byte-by-byte comparison of the files' contents.
 Two equivalent glTF files can appear quite different simply by changing the ordering of elements.
 This test transforms the glTF files to eliminate this source of variability.
 Furthermore, we omit some portions of the glTF files to simplify the test in favor of focusing on the specific expectations enumerated below.

 <!-- TODO(SeanCurtis-TRI) The test needs to include a glTF file so we can
- confirm this remains true even with multiple glTFs being merged --> The glTF contains a single scene in the `scenes` entry (although glTF generally allows for multiple scenes) and the `scene` value references that scene.
+ confirm this remains true even with multiple glTFs being merged. --> The glTF contains a single scene in the `scenes` entry (although glTF generally allows for multiple scenes) and the `scene` value references that scene.